Freiderich August Bechly

-Freiderich August Bechly (13 August 1835 – 21 January 1916) was a German-American bee researcher, apiologist, and farmer.
+Freiderich August Bechly (13 August 1835 – 21 January 1916) was a Kingdom of Prussia-born American bee researcher, apiologist, and farmer.

 Personal life

-Freiderich (Fred) Bechly was born in Prenzlau, Brandenburg, Germany to Friedrich Johann Bechly (1807-1892) and Charlotte Beutel (1812-1876).
+Freiderich Bechly was born in Prenzlau, Brandenburg, Kingdom of Prussia to Friedrich Johann Bechly (1807-1892) and Charlotte Beutel (1812-1876).
 He emigrated to America with his parents and siblings in 1852.
 Freiderich had two children with his first wife, Hephzibah Dumville, who died in 1869.
 He had five children with his second wife, Lydia Marie Weesner (1850–1899), but two died from scarlet fever as children.

-Bechly died January 21, 1916, while visiting his children on the family farm in Searsboro, Iowa.
+Bechly died on January 21, 1916, while visiting his children on the family farm in Searsboro, Iowa.
 At Bechly's funeral, Iowa Judge William Robinson Lewis read a tribute for Fred Bechly that was published in the Poweshiek County Palladium.
 The tribute describes the family's arrival in New York City, learning to cope with the challenges of immigration, and settlement with a German-speaking community in Sheboygan, Wisconsin.
 The father, Freiderick John Bechly, purchased land at a crossroads outside of Sheboygan which became known as Bechly's Corners where he owned and operated a blacksmiths shop.
 At age 21 Fred Bechly set out on his own to Chicago, but was unable to find employment there so he traveled further south to Jacksonville, Illinois, where he found work as a farm hand.
 It was there in 1864 that he married Hephzibah Dumville and they moved to Searsboro, Iowa where he purchased a farm of 80 acres.